Above Nav Container

 How to request bus transportation service

 Bus service is offered to all children who attend Carrollton City Schools who live inside the city limits.
-To request service, parents must sign up when they register.
-Change requests for bus service afterward can be done online:
+To request service, parents must sign up using the steps below.

 To register for bus transportation, download the BusQuest app using the links below:

-- You will need your child's student ID number to register.
+• You will need your child's student ID number to register.
+This can be obtained from your child's school.

-- Please contact the school if a temporary bus pass needs to be issued for your child.
+• Please contact the school if a temporary bus pass needs to be issued for any student who is already registered with system's transportation.

-Bus route information can be obtained from the Transportation office located at:
+Additional bus information can be obtained from the transportation office located at:

 930 Hay’s Mill Road